 We’re the founders and farmers of Sickle & Hoe!

-Born and raised in Northern Michigan, Molly got a degree in Environmental Studies & Media Studies at Macalester College before transplanting to the Ithaca area in 2019.
-She’s been steadily wearing a handful of hats ever since; she’s the CSA coordinator for the Full Plate Farm Collective, works at T-burg Main St Market and the Magic Garden Nursery, and is a freelance artist.
+Born and raised in beautiful Leelanau County, Michigan, Molly got a degree in Environmental Studies & Media Studies at Macalester College before transplanting to the Ithaca area in 2019.
+She’s been steadily wearing a handful of hats ever since; she’s the CSA coordinator for the Full Plate Farm Collective, is a freelance artist and a handful of other things too.

 After living and working in the Finger Lakes food community for years, we are excited to share our next adventure in farming: growing seeds to share here in our community, in our home communities, and beyond.